-Faith based living.
-We all grow up with certain values, morals, religious beliefs and traditions that were instilled by our environments and families.
+Faith-based living.
+We all grow up with certain values, morals, religious beliefs, and traditions that were instilled by our environments and families.
 This is especially true here in western Pennsylvania where family values are an integral part of our lives.
 However, there also comes a time when these beliefs are questioned.
 Those are the times we come face-to-face with grief and loss, social issues, political ideology, job loss, and other tough situations.
 What then?
 What if what we believed all our lives is not matching up with our experiences.
 Or what if there is a disconnect between what we have always believed?
 Or what friends and society are telling us?
 Such questioning can hinder our enjoyment in life, lead to fractured relationships with family, and leave us feeling lost and empty.

-What is New in Faith Based Approaches?
+What is New in Faith-Based Approaches?

-In the last decade or so, the mental health field has recognized the need for professionals to be educated in addressing spiritual elements with clients; most graduate schools now even include curriculum on integrating faith within counseling.
+In the last decade or so, the mental health field has recognized the need for professionals to be educated in addressing spiritual elements with clients; most graduate schools now even include curricula on integrating faith within counseling.
 This is in light of research showing the high percentage of individuals adhering to a faith perspective, as well as studies suggesting a positive correlation between psychological well-being and active religious faith.

 Unfortunately, some clients may have experienced counselors who have viewed his or her faith as part of the problem, or even as a symptom of a larger issue.
 This perspective can lead to an individual feeling misunderstood, patronized, and demoralized – if this has happened to you in the past, we hope that you will consider giving counseling another try!
 In comparison, the faith-based counselor should view faith as part of the whole person, as well as a conviction that is to be respected and incorporated into overall treatment.